Cars, sugar and cruises: How the Port of Baltimore closure could hurt the economy - KESQ

 “If some congestion does develop, and vessels are kept waiting, it could cause delays for importers using these ports.
 Congestion could also put some upward pressure on Asia – US East Coast and transatlantic freight rates,” he added.

-Freight rates on transatlantic routes are roughly back at 2019 levels following a spike in shipping costs during the pandemic.
-But prices for trips heading from Asia to the US East Coast are more than double their March 2019 level because attacks on shipping in the Red Sea have forced vessels to divert around Africa rather than sailing through the Suez Canal.
+Freight rates on transatlantic routes are roughly back at 2019 levels following a spike during the pandemic.
+But prices for trips heading from Asia to the US East Coast are more than double their March 2019 level because attacks on shipping in the Red Sea have forced vessels to divert around Africa rather than using the Suez Canal.

-But those ports have enough capacity to handle the ships normally calling on Baltimore said Mark Zandi, chief economist for Moody’s Analytics.
-What could cause problems is if there are further disruptions at other East Coast ports for some unexpected reason.
+Other East Coast ports should have enough capacity to handle the ships normally calling on Baltimore, said Mark Zandi, chief economist for Moody’s Analytics.
+But unexpected disruption at those other ports could cause problems.

 “This removes the margin for error,” he said.